nlpcloud/nlpcloud-js/README.md

 1. (Optional) `lengthNoInput`: Whether `minLength` and `maxLength` should not include the length of the input text, as a boolean.
 If false, `minLength` and `maxLength` include the length of the input text.
 If true, min_length and `maxLength` don't include the length of the input text.
 Defaults to false.
 1. (Optional) `endSequence`: A specific token that should be the end of the generated sequence, as a string.
 For example if could be `.` or `\n` or `###` or anything else below 10 characters.
 1. (Optional) `removeInput`: Whether you want to remove the input text form the result, as a boolean.
 Defaults to false.
+1. (Optional) `doSample`: Whether or not to use sampling ; use greedy decoding otherwise, as a boolean.
+Defaults to true.
+1. (Optional) `numBeams`: Number of beams for beam search.
+1 means no beam search.
+This is an integer.
+Defaults to 1.
+1. (Optional) `earlyStopping`: Whether to stop the beam search when at least num_beams sentences are finished per batch or not, as a boolean.
+Defaults to false.
+1. (Optional) `noRepeatNgramSize`: If set to int > 0, all ngrams of that size can only occur once.
+This is an integer.
+Defaults to 0.
+1. (Optional) `numReturnSequences`: The number of independently computed returned sequences for each element in the batch, as an integer.
+Defaults to 1.
 1. (Optional) `topK`: The number of highest probability vocabulary tokens to keep for top-k-filtering, as an integer.
 Maximum 1000 tokens.
 Defaults to 0.
 1. (Optional) `topP`: If set to float < 1, only the most probable tokens with probabilities that add up to top_p or higher are kept for generation.
 This is a float.
 Should be between 0 and 1.
 Defaults to 0.7.
 1. (Optional) `temperature`: The value used to module the next token probabilities, as a float.
 Should be between 0 and 1.
 Defaults to 1.
 1. (Optional) `repetitionPenalty`: The parameter for repetition penalty, as a float.
 1.0 means no penalty.
 Defaults to 1.0.
 1. (Optional) `lengthPenalty`: Exponential penalty to the length, as a float.
 1.0 means no penalty.
 Set to values < 1.0 in order to encourage the model to generate shorter sequences, or to a value > 1.0 in order to encourage the model to produce longer sequences.
 Defaults to 1.0.
+1. (Optional) `badWords`: List of tokens that are not allowed to be generated, as a list of strings.
+Defaults to null.

 ```js
 client.generation("<Your input text>")